NCAR/HPC-Docs/docs/pbs/job-scripts/index.md

         ---

-        The first line denotes the interpreter to be used for the script.
+        The first line denotes the interpreter to be used for the script:
         ```bash
         #!/bin/bash
         ```
-        indicates this is a `bash` script, and that the `bash` shell will be used to parse its contents.

     === "tcsh"
         ```tcsh